Lythstrum/NBT/README.md

-# NBT
+# CppNBT

-NamedBinaryTag cpp17

---- readme&doxygen later

-check "samples" directory for now.
+cpp lib for reading and writing nbt files